 Migrants give important and positive contributors in almost every sector of the US economy.
 It is in large measure because of the influx of migrants that the US economy sustains and grows, new jobs are created, innovation occurs, and local demand grows.

 In 2017 remittance outflows from the US exceeded $148.5 billion.
 Top recipients were Mexico, China, India, the Philippines, and Vietnam.
 Remittances are most commonly sent by migrants to support their families back home.
+When sending money to family members in countries like the Philippines, using an international money transfer comparison site can help you find the best exchange rates in real time.

 According to the Migration Policy Institute the US had a migrant population of 44.7 million in 2018.
 The largest proportion came from Mexico, accounting for 25% of the total immigrant population.
 Immigrants from China and India comprised 6%, the Philippines, 5%, and El Salvador, 3%.
 Some regions in the country have extraordinary concentrations of migrants.
 These are California, New York, and Texas.
 Together these regions account for nearly half of all migrants in the US.